Sign Reversal of Boer-Mulders Functions from Semi-inclusive Deep-Inelastic Scattering to the Drell-Yan Process

 The current status on the signs of the BM functions deduced from the SIDIS and DY experiments is summarized in Table II.
 A comparison between the predictions listed in Table I and the experimental status presented in Table II shows that the data are consistent with theoretical expectations with no disagreement found.
 Unfortunately, the inability for the unpolarized DY data on $\nu$ alone to distinguish the two possible solutions on the signs of the nucleon BM functions prevents the determination of the signs of proton's BM functions in the DY process.
-In order to test the prediction of sign reversal for the BM functions, the key measurements would involve a singly polarized DY where a nucleon is transversely polarized, as first proposed in~\cite{peng15}, and further discussed below.
+In order to test the prediction of sign reversal for the BM functions, the key measurements would involve a singly polarized DY where a nucleon is transversely polarized, as first proposed in~\cite{peng15}, and further discussed below. \rd{We note that evidences for sign reversal of the BM functions in DY, based on~\cite{peng15} and the recent polarized DY measurements~\cite{compass17,compass24} at COMPASS, have also been reported in~\cite{compass24,bastami21}.}

 We consider the $\pi^-$-induced Drell-Yan process on a transversely polarized proton target.
 This measurement was recently pursued by the COMPASS experiment at CERN~\cite{compass17,compass24} with the primary goal of testing the sign reversal of the Sivers function.
 The DY cross section for pion interacting with a transversely polarized proton target can be written as~\cite{metz,sissakian}